aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-inference-ray-serve/README.md

 (...)
 ```

 4. Verify the deployment of the model in the three instances using the GPU memory utilization metric available at the [distributed-inference-ray-serve cloudwatch dashboard](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards/dashboard/distributed-inference-ray-serve) that was created with terraform.
-Each time the test_llama_pp.py is executed, the GPU utilization increases as well
+Because we are now loading the model accross all three nodes and all their GPUs, memory utilization increases in all instances.

 5. Before moving to the next section, delete the model from ray serve